edwardgoldring/website/content/home/projects.md

 #   tag = ".demo"

 +++
-"The Purge Paradox: How Military Purges Invite, Yet Hinder, Coups in Autocracies" (with Austin S. Matthews)
+"The Purge Paradox: How Military Purges Invite, Yet Hinder, Coups in Autocracies" (with Austin S. Matthews) - *reject and resubmit*

 "How Autocrats Should Exit and Enter: Citizen Preferences over Succession in Authoritarian Regimes" (with Rebecca Tapscott)